Holderness School: Facilities

 Holderness School's 600 acre of land contains academic buildings, an outdoor covered ice rink, eight playing fields, 10 tennis courts, and 10 kilometers of cross-country trails.
-In the past few years, the school has built a new library and health center, a new dining hall, two state of the art residential facilities, and a brand new, modern Math and Science center.
+In the past few years, the school has built a new library and health center, a dining hall, two residential facilities, and a Math and Science center.
 The school has plans for greater improvements to the rink, an updated Athletics Center, and a student life facility centering on the school's historic chapel.

 Special programs

 The freshman class participates in Project Outreach, a community service project.
 Artward Bound offers sophomores a 10-day program of intensive study with professional artists in disciplines such as glass-blowing, blacksmithing, African dance, and stand-up comedy.
 The "Out Back" program is a cornerstone of life at Holderness.
 In Out Back, juniors trek in the woods for 11 days in a winter expedition all while, keeping a personal journal, learning and living together and experiencing a three days solo.
 Seniors complete a Senior Thesis which is a year-long experiential learning project culminating in a presentation and project.